Pit bull fatalities, meanwhile, proceed at record pace

 2-year-old was most recent victim

-The most recent victim, Demi Herod Killebrew, age 2, of Portsmouth, Virginia, was fatally mauled by her family’s pit bull on the afternoon of March 9, 2020.
+The most recent victim, Demi Marie Witherspoon, age 2, of Portsmouth, Virginia, previous identified to ANIMALS 24-7 as Demi Herod Killebrew, was fatally mauled by her family’s pit bull on the afternoon of March 9, 2020.
 Her mother responded to the attack but was unable to save her.

 Little information was immediately available about the attack, except that the victim appears to represent the fourth generation of her family to suffer a violent death within 35 years.